hamstergem/hamster/README.md

 transition from built-in collection classes to Hamster.

-And finally, you get `IO#to_list` allowing you to lazily processes huge files.
+And finally, you get `IO#to_list` allowing you to lazily process huge files.
 For example, imagine the following code to process a 100MB file:

 ``` ruby